 Your organization’s autonomy and ownership over the issues management process is crucial.
 Proactively identifying, tracking, and resolving emerging concerns will prevent potential reputation risks and crises.

 Crisis management and issue resolution require effective communication, decision-making skills, and a clear understanding of the priorities.
-Regularly reviewing and updating your strategy is a must to adapt to evolving circumstances and stay ahead of the competition.
+Regularly reviewing and updating your issues management strategy is a must to adapt to evolving circumstances and stay ahead of the competition.

 In conclusion, by incorporating issues management as a vital part of your organization’s strategy, you can establish a robust system that not only guards against risks but also leads to better decision-making.